 Awards of the University

 26. The awards made by the University are listed in Appendix 2.
-Where the introduction of an award not on the following list is proposed, advice should first be sought from the Academic Registry.
+Where the introduction of an award not on the following list is proposed, advice should first be sought from the Directorate of Academic Performance, Quality and Governance.